 Here's a basic schedule for beginners.

-As you can see there’s a strong emphasis on Grooves and Audio/MIDI.
-This is because playing grooves is our core business as drummers.
+As you can see there's a strong emphasis on Grooves and Audio/MIDI.
+This is because playing grooves in music is our core business as drummers.

 All the technique in the world isn't going to help you if your time sucks.
 So first make sure you understand groove and time (tempo and timing) a little before starting to focus heavily on fills, solos and technique overall.
 There's plenty of time to do that later on, first things first.